petermekhaeil/petermekhaeil/README.md

 Web Developer
 -------------
-I am a developer with a passion for making the web faster.
+I am an experienced web developer with a focus on optimizing performance and delivering a seamless user experience.
 I teach about web development using the latest technologies.

 * 🌍  I'm based in Singapore
 * 🖥️  See my portfolio at [petermekhaeil.com](http://petermekhaeil.com)
-* 🧠  I'm learning React, Svelte and TypeScript.
+* 🧠  I document my daily learnings in my [Today I Learned](https://github.com/petermekhaeil/til) repository.
 * 🤝  I'm open to collaborating on building online communities.
-* ⚡  I was born in Egypt and then raised in Australia, where I found a love for computers, cars and the outdoors.
-If I am not on my computer, you will find me outside exploring new places to run.
+* ⚡  I have a diverse background, having been born in Egypt and raised in Australia.
+This upbringing sparked my love for computers, cars, and the outdoors.
+When I'm not working on the web, you can find me running and exploring new outdoor locations.

 <a href="https://www.twitter.com/petermekh" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/twitter/follow/petermekh?logo=twitter&style=for-the-badge&color=0891b2&labelColor=1c1917"